unthingable/monster-jam/docs/README.md

 Allows directly selecting devices in **CONTROL** mode.
 Keep **CONTROL** pressed to access this.

-Keep **CONTROL** pressed for a little longer and Device Selector will become sticky (it will stay on after CONTROL button is released). **CONTROL** button will flash when Device Selector is active.
+Keep **CONTROL** pressed for a little longer and Device Selector will become sticky - it will stay on after CONTROL button is released, unless you operate other controls while holding **CONTROL**.
+**CONTROL** button will flash when Device Selector is active.
 If you don't need Device Selector you can turn it off with:

 * **CONTROL+SELECT**: Toggle device matrix